andresilva-dev/tallertechnologies/README.md

 To test the application, it's necessary to register a user first.
 At this moment, the token will be returned.
 If needed, the token can also be obtained via login.

-All endpoints can only be consumed using the token.
+All products endpoints can only be consumed using the token.

 ### Soft Delete Implementation